niiischall/niiischall/README.md

 ### Hi there, I'm Nischal. 👋

-## 26 | (he/him).
+## 27 | (he/him).

 - 👔 I currently work as a UI Engineer-II at [Acko](https://www.acko.com/).
-- 🌱 I'm deep into mobile dev currently, more precisely, Web perf.
+- 🌱 I'm deep into mobile dev currently, more precisely, AI with web.
 - 👯 I’m looking to collaborate and learn with other developers.
-- 🥅 2025 Goals: Build more with Web!
+- 🥅 2025 Goals: Build more with A9!
 - ⚡ Fun fact: I once lost $100 in a bet on my favorite football team.
 I still support that team.

 ### Connect with me: